Yindjilandji

-The Yindjilandji are an indigenous Australian people of the Northern Territory.
+The Yindjilandji are an Indigenous Australian people of the Northern Territory.

 Language

 The Yindjilandji language is usually grouped as one of the Ngarna languages, and considered a southern variety, and either a dialect of Wagawa if not an independent language.

 Country

 In Norman Tindale's guesstimate, the Yindjilandji ranged over roughly 8,200 mi2 of tribal land.
 They were a Barkly Tableland people, occupying the area about Buchanan Creek and Ranken River, with a western limits toward Dalmore and Alroy Downs.
 Eastwards their terrain extended over the border with Queensland close to the headwaters of the Gregory River and Lawn Hill Creek.

-Social organisation

-The Yindjilandji are organised into four skin groups (called Galharra):